dlozanob/My-Notes/Señales y Sistemas II.md

 2. Efficiency for calculations involving physical concepts and mechanical design
 3. Use of CAE software tools

-When it comes to solve a problem i usually divide it into smaller pieces, making it easier to solve using computer algoritms
+When it comes to solve a problem i usually divide it into smaller pieces, making it easier to solve using computer algorithms

 - Tres características o atributos personales asociados a habilidades blandas que favorezcan el trabajo en equipo